 Gender corner give a creative space in the CDS for women and children and for the active initiative of women empowerment programmes of Kudumbashree.
 It is a local body to keep up a link between CDS and Snehitha.
 2 RPs and 2 CDS members are in charge of gender corner; also they are directly involving in the

 issues of women and children and resolving it locally with the support of Jagratha Samithi.
-857 CDSs formed gender corner and took initiative in more than 1000 cases reported to gender corner.
+857 CDSs formed gender corner and took initiative in more than 1000 issues reported to gender corner.

 Nirbhaya & Crime mapping

 Gender team developed a handbook comprising the information regarding the activities that Kudumbashree can undertake as part of Nirbhaya, what Panchayat can do, support systems for the victims of atrocities, relevance of the project in Kerala etc.

 Crime Mapping is a participatory tool for preventive interventions.
 Crime mapping conducted in 71 panchayats from all over the state.
 For this a questionnaire is distributed to all women in the panchayat.
 They are asked to fill up the same.
 Places where crimes occur are spotted by both men and women in a map of the concerned panchayat.
 The same map is then super imposed to get a clear picture about crime spots.
 Crime mapping helps in identifying the vulnerable spaces and time that lead to violence against women and children; in locating the nature and impact of violence; in assessing and addressing the socio- economic variables in gender based violence and child based violence; and in equipping the citizens to resist violence against women and children in their respective panchayats.
 The follow up works of Crime mapping is ongoing in these CDS with the aim of creating a women and child friendly and secure local area.
 Crime mapping State& District level Report published as part of Kudumbashree 16th Anniversary function.